top of page

 University of Natural Resources and Life Sciences, Vienna, 2023

-The historical garden as inspiration and experience for the modern world.
+The historic garden as inspiration and experience for the modern world.
 Case study Székely Támadt Fortress, Odorheiu Secuiesc

 In the modern world, where everything is changing so fast, it is important to protect our world heritage because it is part of the historical and cultural evolution.
 These values include historical gardens and fortresses, which have deteriorated significantly over time.
 By understanding the historical context and through archaeological excavations, we get a picture of what these places might have looked like in the past, what was important to the people of that time, how such fortresses were built and what the function of a fortress courtyard was at that time.
 When restoring these gardens, the aspects mentioned above need to be taken into account, and it is important not only to create a green space for relaxation, but also to give the place a new function that will attract people and connect them with the past.
 Within the Székely Támadt fortress, a cultural center will be created as a new function so that people can connect with the historical garden while learning about their own cultural values.
 In addition to the renovation of the fortress walls, the garden will be landscaped in accordance with this new function, and in the choice of vegetation, the appearance of the old garden was taken into account.
 By protecting these exceptional places, the community recognizes and takes responsibility for preserving this common heritage for future generations.